fpscala/play2/README.md

-## For begginer scala playframework
+## For begginers scala playframework